dwill81/configure-ad/README.md

 <img width="860" alt="image" src="https://user-images.githubusercontent.com/122701786/213292693-6948338c-38ce-428a-bc40-d39f673d71cb.png">
 </p>
 <p>
-Step 15: Use a random account generating script to create at least 100 users for this lab.
+Step 15: Use a random account generating script to create a list of at least 100 users.
 Upload script via "Powershell ISE" (run as administrator) to Client-1.
 This will create new users with random names.
 This is done to simulate employees within the company.
 </p>
 <br />